emanchado/narrows/README.md

 TODO
 ====

+* Make sure reactions are also fetched on the first screen of chapter creation
+  * Bah, not so easy
+  * Reactions are taken for a chapter, maybe they should be taken for a list of participants and an optional cut-off publishing date?
 * Upgrade to the latest ProseMirror
 * Try to add a paragraph separator, but make sure it can be marked for only certain characters